Full Frame vs APS-C: What’s Best for Astrophotography? (Data)

 Can you use a crop sensor lens on full frame camera?

-Crop sensor lenses will work on full frame cameras but the images will likely have black vignetting around the edges and corners.
+Crop sensor lenses will work on full-frame cameras but the images will likely have black vignetting around the edges and corners.

-This is because the lens is designed to project a smaller image than the full frame sensor is designed to capture.
+This is because the lens is designed to project a smaller image than the full-frame sensor is designed to capture.

-Conclusion: Full Frame vs APS-C for Astrophotography
+Verdict: Full Frame vs APS-C Astrophotography

-Overall, it is clear that full frame cameras are generally better for astrophotography, especially landscape astrophotography.
+Overall, it is clear that full-frame cameras are generally better for astrophotography, especially landscape astrophotography.

 Ideally, you get a full frame model with around 20-30 megapixels for optimum performance in low light.